 How to Block Websites on Chrome With Bark

-Bark is your best option if you’d like to be able to block any website and any category of content — like adult websites, gaming, social media, and much more.
+Bark is your best option if you’d like to be able to block websites on chrome of any type and any category of content — like adult websites, gaming, social media, and much more.
 That means you don’t have to know all of the potentially worrisome sites by name!
 If you’re a Bark user, head to your dashboard and find your child’s profile.
 If you aren’t yet, no worries!
 Head to www.bark.us and sign up for a free, one-week trial.

 - Repeat these steps for any other screen time rule sets you’ve scheduled.

-Bonus Tip: How to Enable SafeSearch on Chrome
+Bonus Tip: How to Enable SafeSearch with Bark

-Now that you’ve learned how to block websites on Chrome, there’s one more thing you can do To help ensure safer browsing, make sure you turn on SafeSearch.
+Now that you’ve learned how to block websites on Chrome, there’s one more thing you can do to help ensure safer browsing — make sure you require SafeSearch to be mandatory for Google searches.
 This feature helps hide explicit search results like pornography, sexual content, and gore from Google results in Chrome.
-Keep in mind though, it doesn’t block any other types of content (like social media, for example) and your kid can always turn it off.

-They’re kid-friendly phones that give your family a way to talk and text while apart, while also limiting your child’s exposure to the internet, strangers, and other digital dangers.
-We’ve rounded up the best options that provide everything you’ll need to help give your kid the safest start to their phone journey.
+The best phones for kids are ones that give your family a way to talk and text while apart, while also limiting your child’s exposure to the internet, strangers, and other digital dangers.
+We’ve rounded up the best options for phones for kids that provide everything you’ll need to help give your kid the safest start to their phone journey.

 And, of course, when your kid spends time on other devices (like doing homework on their Chromebook or watching YouTube videos on a tablet), we’re here to help you keep them safe through it all.

-Pinwheel phones are a great option if you’re looking for a phone that will evolve as your child grows up.
-To begin, you can start with a device that only has talk/text capability.
+Pinwheel phones are a good option for a more locked-down experience.
+You can start with a device that only has talk/text capability.
 Then, with the Pinwheel Caregiver app, you can add in a selection of approved healthy apps when your child is ready to handle the responsibility.
+However, only a pre-approved list of apps is available.
 You can manage everything they can do, as well as enable apps, read text messages, and more.
-It also comes pre-loaded with Bark for monitoring.
+This kid's cell phone also comes pre-loaded with Bark for monitoring.

 There’s no web browser or app capability, so potential dangers are greatly reduced.
 The built-in GPS allows for real-time location tracking, as well as a geofence feature that will send an alert if your child goes out of bounds in your neighborhood.